 Cohesive and/or adhesive materials, such as tar sands or wet clay, require special attention being paid to the screw flight including shaft diameter and flight and trough finish.
 In addition, reverse flighting is often required after the discharge point.
 In order to ensure flow along the hopper walls, U-troughs are preferable to V-troughs when interfacing with a mass flow bin.
 In addition, it is essential that there be no lip at the hopper outlet which could impede flow.
 Since standard U-troughs have an inside dimension one inch larger than the screw diameter, setting the hopper outlet width equal to the screw diameter ensures no lip.

 Jenike & Johanson is the world’s leading company in powder and bulk solids handling, processing, and storage technology.
-Over the past 55 years, Jenike & Johanson has tested over 11,000 unique powders and bulk solids and worked on more than 7,500 projects, giving their team the broadest real-world and in-depth experience in the industry ...
+Over the past 55 years, Jenike & Johanson tested over 15,000 unique powders and bulk solids and worked on more than 7,500 projects.
+Their combined team experience close to 1,000 person-years in the field gives Jenike ...